NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Dread Helm.md

 **Activate** `pf2:1` Interact

 The faceplate of a dread helm has a fierce visage that magnifies the effects of fear.
 Cleverly concealed within is a reservoir that can hold a single dread ampoule, which takes 3 Interact actions to install.
 A loaded dread helm can be activated to atomize the dread ampoule, creating a fear-inducing mist that hangs around your face.
 The mist grants an item bonus to Intimidation checks equal to the dread ampoule's item bonus.
-The mist also deals mental damage equal to the dread ampoule's splash damage to all creatures within a 5-foot emanation other than you.
+The mist also deals mental damage equal to the dread ampoule's splash damage to all creatures within a @Template\[emanation|distance:5\] other than you.
 The effects last for 3 rounds, consuming the dread ampoule, and once the atomization process has begun it can't be deactivated.

 *Source: Pathfinder Treasure Vault*
 *OGL*